Consider this: millions and millions of companies try to stand out among their competitors – very few of them actually succeed.

 Figure out why a company releases a certain slogan, layout or color scheme at a certain time.
 What types of events in the world would influence this decision?

-With your creative processes in place, and a key message for your target audience, it’s time for the next step: preventing your brand identity from decay.
+With your creative processes in place, and a key message for your target audience, it’s time for the next step: preventing brand decay.

 If it ain’t broke, don’t fix it.
-That’s a saying that most of us attempt to follow in one way or the other.
 When it comes to brand identity, if we’ve cultivated it successfully, it will be tempting to abide by this saying.

 However, our brand might never really ‘break’.
 Instead, it will diminish and stagnate.

 For example, look at the Pepsi logo from their inception to now.
 It’s easy to speculate as to why they made the changes they made.
-It’s also pretty obvious that almost every change is minor, meaning they simply prevented a brand stand-still rather than overhaul their identity.
+Every change was minor, meaning they simply prevented a brand stand-still rather than overhaul their identity.